warmcat/libwebsockets/minimal-examples/embedded/pico/pico-sspc-binance/README.md

 ## Running

-On the PC, you need to build lws-minimal-secure-streams-custom-proxy-transport, which needs lws built with `LWS_WITHOUT_EXTENSIONS=0`.
+On the PC, you need to build `lws-minimal-ssproxy-custom-transport-uart`, from `./minimal-examples/ssproxy/ssproxy-custom-transport-uart`, which needs lws built with `-DLWS_WITHOUT_EXTENSIONS=0`.
 This connects to `/dev/ttyUSB0` and starts the mux + SS Proxy.

 On the Pico, you can monitor the serial console over USB to see logs via